jrief/django-formset/docs/source/renderers.rst

 	:view-function: AddressView.as_view(extra_context={'framework': 'bootstrap'}, form_kwargs={'renderer': FormRenderer(field_css_classes='row mb-3', label_css_classes='col-sm-3', control_css_classes='col-sm-9')})
 	:hide-code:

-The same effect can be achieved by rendering this form, parametrizing our well known templatetag ``render_form``:
+In this example we don't use any field specific CSS classes, therefor we can achieve the same effect by rendering this form using our well known templatetag ``render_form`` with these parameters:

 .. code-block:: django